Hypothesis Testing of Mixture Distributions using Compressed Data: Hypothesis testing with two-sided compression

-In this section we study code transformations between hypothesis testing problems with a common input sequence at both terminals.
+In this section we study code transformations between hypothesis testing problems with compression at both terminals.
 Although the setting considered in the following is not directly related to our main problem, the arguments presented herein however are useful in simplifying proofs of main results in this work.

-Assume that $(x_0^n,z^n)$ is available at Terminal 1.
-Further $(y_0^n,z^n)$ is available at Terminal 2.
-The setting is depicted in Fig. \ref{fig_common}.
+Assume that $x^n$ is available at Terminal 1.
+Further $y^n$ is available at Terminal 2.
 At a given number of samples $n$ a generic testing scheme involves a triple of mappings $(\phi_{1n},\phi_{2n},\psi_n)$ where

 Similarly as in \eqref{error_probs_def} the generic error probabilities $\alpha_n$ and $\beta_n$ are defined as

 We study a relation between two hypothesis testing problems which have the same distribution in the null hypothesis.
 The first problem involves the following hypotheses